diethardsteiner/diethardsteiner.github.io/_posts/2016-05-02-PDI-Data-Services.md

 Nmap done: 1 IP address (1 host up) scanned in 1.99 seconds
 ```

-As you can see, the port is correctly exposed (note that we asked docker machine for the IP - this is only necessary on Mac OS X and Windows).
+As you can see, the port is correctly exposed (note that we asked **docker machine** for the IP - this is only necessary on Mac OS X and Windows, on Linux you should be able to just use `localhost`).

-Check that MySQL DB is actually working (this creates another container which links to our previous one, you'll land in the mysql command line client):
+Next let's check that MySQL DB is actually working (this creates another container which links to our previous one, you'll land in the mysql command line client):

 ```bash
 docker run -it --link some-percona:mysql --rm percona sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'